After visiting the Sorrisniva Igloo Hotel, I have officially visited every ice hotel in Scandinavia. So, how does this ice hotel in Norway measure up?

 Once you arrive at the hotel, they will give you a sticker to put on, and then you are free to explore the ice hotel at your own pace!

-On your ticket, you can also choose if you want a drink or not.
-I opted for a non-alcoholic drink with mine.
-If you’d like to include an alcoholic drink, it is 135 NOK extra.
+On your ticket, you can also choose if you want an ice drink or not.
+I purchased one for an additional 145 NOK (about $13) extra.
+Ice drinks for kids are 100 NOK (about $9).

 Ice Bar at Sorrisniva

-Do note that the ice bar inside the ice hotel is not open from 12pm-8pm.
+Do note that the ice bar inside the ice hotel is not open from 12pm-8pm… or at least during that entire duration.
 You will find it open during the following times daily:

 Plan your trip accordingly if you purchase a drink!